 CSCLM has long operated a successful Youth program called Phoenix Rising currently funded by YouthBuild dollars that employs these 14 program elements.
-This is a community partnership that concentrates on service learning where participants build a house, learn basic construction skills, and engage in leadership activities and classroom training.
+This is a community partnership that concentrates on service learning where participants build a house, learn basic construction skills, and engage in leadership activities and classroom training as they work to earn their high school diploma.